 Interestingly, consuming DHA during pregnancy is not just beneficial for your baby.
 Take DHA during pregnancy may have some impact on maternal health, as well.

-5. Seafood intake during pregnancy may alleviate mother’s depression
+5. Seafood intake during pregnancy may promote mother’s overall well-being.

-Eating seafood during pregnancy may have a benefit for mom’s mental well-being since observational data show a connection between low intake of DHA and EPA from seafood and a higher risk of depression.
+Eating seafood during pregnancy may benefit a mom’s mental well-being since observational data show a connection between low intake of DHA and EPA from seafood and a higher risk of sadness.

 Try this tasty slow-cooker salmon recipe to help you fit DHA-rich salmon into your regular meal rotation.